mmoize/Hello-Fresh-Code-Challenge/README.md

 This Backend service is built using `Python Django` thus this command Runs the service in Development mode.
 Open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to view it in the browser.
 You also need to  open up Postman for testing the rest api.
-Inorder to make requests to the backend you will have to signup with an email and password and use the returned JWT Token for all requests to the service.
+In order to make requests to the backend you will have to signup with an email and password and use the returned JWT Token for all requests to the service.
+You will find the Postman Collection in the project directory for guidance.

 ## Built With